Hunter Henry Player Prop Bets for NFL Week 17 | New England vs. Jacksonville 1/2/2022

 Season Stats

-- Henry has amassed 480 yards (on 42 catches) and nine touchdowns.
-He has been targeted 64 times, and is putting up 32.0 yards per game.

-- So far this season, 13.6% of the 471 passes thrown by his team have gone Henry's way.

-- Henry has seen the ball thrown his way 17 times in the red zone this season, 25.8% of his team's 66 red zone pass attempts.
+- With 17 targets in the red zone this season, Henry has been on the receiving end of 25.8% of his team's 66 red zone pass attempts.

-- The Patriots, who rank 11th in the NFL in points scored, have dropped back to pass 52.5% of the time while opting for the ground attack 47.5% of the time.
+- The Patriots have called a pass in 52.5% of their plays from scrimmage this year while staying on the ground 47.5% of the time.
+This offensive attack ranks 11th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Henry's matchup with the Jaguars.